 Next on our list of best airports for layovers is the Los Angeles International Airport.
-This is the fifteenth-busiest passenger airport in the world as US travelers from east and west along with fliers from Central and South America, and the Pacific all converge here in the home of showbiz.
+This is the fifteenth-busiest passenger airport in the world as US travelers from east and west, along with fliers from Central and South America and the Pacific, converge here in the home of showbiz.

 See Related: The Ultimate Weekend in Los Angeles Itinerary

 6. Hong Kong International Airport (Chek Lap Kok, Hong Kong)

 For better or worse, you’ll find fantastic mirrors at Hong Kong International Airport showing you how make-up and clothing colors match up with each other on your significant other!

 Looking for an adult libation?
 According to Vetere, the champagne bar at Cathay Pacific offers a pre-flight drink break.
 Hong Kong Disneyland is on the same island as the airport.

 Need I say anymore?
 Disneyland.
 You can get to the main entrances of Hong Kong Disneyland from the terminal in about 30 minutes via the MTR subway.
 There’s also a little storage area to store your valuables while traveling up and down rollercoasters.

 See Related: Southwest vs Spirit: Which Airline is Better?